19 Ways to Make Your Next Small Business Website Design Stand Out

 When undertaking your next small business website design, you want to make sure that you’re working hard to secure your website.
 There are generally three vectors where risks can creep in:

-- The technology: The ‘equipment’ of your business (e.g., webhost, CMS, themes, plugins) provide an attack vector.
+- The technology: The ‘equipment’ of your business (e.g., webhost, CMS, themes, plugins) provides an attack vector.
 Especially if they aren’t verified and updated.

 - Internal processes: Who (or what) has access to your system(s), when, and to what degree provides a context for security – or malfeasance.

 - People: Perhaps the most common level of vulnerability, you want to have (and enforce!) best practices around are web (and data) security.
 The best system in the world can’t prevent against negligence.

 Before going too far down the design path, make sure you understand how your web development company protects against these risks.

 Finally, you want to make sure that you have an SSL certificate on your website.
 These not only provide credibility in the eyes of your customers, but they also help with your search engine ranking and allow you to know if or when data is being passed insecurely.
 In many cases, an invalid certificate causes the web browser to throw an error.
-This allows you – and your customers – an opportunity to retreat to safe harbor before data is intercepted.
+This allows you – and your customers – an opportunity to retreat to a safe harbor before data is intercepted.

 Need Help With Your Next Small Business Website Design?